 It’s summer, and that means it’s time to do one of my favorite in-town rides, the Cottonwood Loop.
 The Cottonwood Loop is in the Arkansas Hills north of Salida.
-From town it’s a 20-mile round trip involving an eight-mile gravel ride up to the trailhead, followed by a twelve-mile single track descent.
+From town it’s a 20-mile round trip involving an eight-mile gravel ride up to the trailhead, followed by a twelve-mile single-track descent.

 It’s a summer-time thing because in the winter, the upper part of the trail is gated off to give wildlife a break.
 Food is in short supply and things are stressful enough without having humans around.
 Probably a good idea, considering they have to deal with swarms of tourists hiking and biking every day the rest of the year.
 Not that the gate matters much.
 At 9,000 feet, the upper trails are typically under several feet of snow during that time of year so no one is up there anyway.
 When they open the trail in spring it feels like something special.